millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/README.md

 # Big Data Journey: New Data Lake Workshop

-Oracle believes Object Storage is the new analytics data lake.
+Oracle offers a set of Big Data Journeys to help users get started using Oracle Cloud services with a purpose.
+This particular journey is designed to show you techniques you can use as part of the **New Data Lake**.

 You will learn how to populate and analyze your data lake based on Object Storage from a variety of file and streaming sources.
 You will also learn how to execute real-time and batch processing with Oracle’s managed Spark and Kafka cloud services.

-Goals
+## Goals

  - Get comfortable with Oracle's public cloud services
  - Learn a repeatable way to integrate cloud data sources and build reports
  - Provide a channel to ask the experts questions
- - See what other organizations are doing to enable their business users
+ - See techniques and patterns other organizations are using to enable their business users

 **To see a video overview of the New Data Lake, watch this link:** [Video](http://www.youtube.com/embed/Sj-PlJ-w1jA?rel=0?iframe=true&width=680&height=450)

-## To learn more ##
+## To learn more
  - [Big Data Cloud Service - Compute Edition (BDCS-CE)](https://cloud.oracle.com/big-data-compute-edition)
  - [Event Hub Cloud Service (OEHCS)](https://cloud.oracle.com/en_US/event-hub)
  - [Storage Cloud Service Object Store](https://cloud.oracle.com/en_US/storage)